-We recommend the agreed approach be replaced by an approach allowing any taxpayer with R&D activities, in a jurisdiction, above a certain "substantial activity" threshold to get tax benefits on all IP income earned by the taxpayer.
-The substantial activity threshold could be set at an agreed threshold (e.g., 20-50 percent), so a taxpayer in a jurisdiction incurring (in that jurisdiction) worldwide IP expenditures12 at or in excess of that threshold would be entitled to tax benefits on all its IP income.
+We recommend the agreed approach be replaced by an approach allowing any qualifying taxpayer with R&D activities, in a jurisdiction, above a certain "substantial activity" threshold to get tax benefits on all IP income earned by the qualifying taxpayer.
+The substantial activity threshold could be set at an agreed threshold, so a qualifying taxpayer in a jurisdiction incurring worldwide IP expenditures12 at or in excess of that threshold would be entitled to tax benefits on all IP income earned by the qualifying taxpayer.